Lessons from the Past

 Step 1:

-Define the Key Moments
+Defining Your Key Moments

-Step 3: Connect Past to Present
+Step 3: Connecting Your Past to Your Present

 Ask yourself: